 A Comparison of Times and QS University Ranking Systems

-The education sector has become extremely competitive—the number of universities is on the rise and every university is enhancing the quality of education to attract top minds.
-As such, students often face a dilemma while selecting a university that best suits their interests.
-Students are unsure of the factors they need to consider while choosing or shortlisting a number of universities.
-In addition, they get overwhelmed by the amount of information present online and are unsure of the credibility of the sources.
+The education sector has become extremely competitive—the number of universities is constantly on the rise, with every university enhancing the quality of education to attract top minds.
+As such, students often face challenges on how to select a university that best suits their interests.
+Students are unsure of the factors they need to consider when shortlisting universities.
+Also, they get overwhelmed by the amount of information present online and are unsure of the credibility of the sources.

 Two agencies that have been successful in addressing the aforementioned needs of students worldwide are Times Higher Education, also known as Times, and Quacquarelli Symonds (QS).
-Although there are some similarities in the performance indicators employed by Times and QS university ranking systems, there are quite a number of differences too, which students should take note of while comparing universities.
-However, before comparing the two ranking systems, it is important to understand the components of each ranking system.
+While there are some similarities in the performance indicators employed by the Times and QS university ranking systems, there are quite a number of differences too.
+Students should take note of this if they refer to these rankings as a guide.

 Evaluation of Universities – Times

 In the Times World University ranking system, universities are evaluated on the following factors (made up of 13 performance indicators):

 - The learning environment, where the focus is on staff to student ratio, the ratio of doctoral to bachelor’s degrees, and reputation of the university based on results of invited-only questionnaires

 - Volume and quality of research, where the focus is on university research income and the number of research papers published by each academician

 - Research influence in other sectors through citations in publications

 - Income generated in the relevant industries through innovative practices put forth by the universities

 - The international outlook based on the demographics of staff and students.